2014–15 Danish 1st Division

-The 2014–15 Danish 1st Division season is the 19th season of the Danish 1st Division league championship, governed by the Danish Football Association.
+The 2014–15 Danish 1st Division season marked the 19th season of the league operating as the second tier of Danish football and the 75th season overall under the 1st Division name.
+The league is governed by the Danish Football Association (DBU).

 The division-champion and runners-up are promoted to the 2015–16 Danish Superliga.
 The teams in the 11th and 12th places are relegated to the 2015–16 Danish 2nd Divisions.

 Participants

 AGF and Viborg FF finished the 2013–14 season of the Superliga in 11th and 12th place, respectively, and were relegated to the 1st Division.
 They replaced Silkeborg IF and Hobro IK, who were promoted to the 2014–15 Danish Superliga.

 Skive IK and FC Roskilde won promotion from the 2013–14 Danish 2nd Divisions.
 They replaced BK Marienlyst and Hvidovre IF.

 Stadia and locations

 Personnel and sponsoring

 Note: Flags indicate national team as has been defined under FIFA eligibility rules.
 Players and Managers may hold more than one non-FIFA nationality.